Search

 - They maintain a separate B-tree structure within each partition, indexed on the LSI's sort key.

-- Updates to LSIs are done synchronously with the main table updates, ensuring strong consistency.
+- Updates to LSIs are done synchronously with the main table updates.
+LSI reads support both eventually consistent (default) and strongly consistent reads, just like the base table.

 - DynamoDB automatically propagates changes from the main table to all secondary indexes.